 Now that it's established that contact lenses are a clearly superior alternative to eye glasses, there are several details that need to be understood before choosing the right lenses.
 Because of how different contacts are from eyeglasses, there are features and functions unfamiliar to eyeglass wearers that need to be considered.

 First of which is wettability, the amount of tears on the surface of both the eye and contact lens.
 Both need to be kept at an ideal level of wetness to remain comfortable and functional.
 Different contact lenses require different levels of moisture, and different sporting environments can effect how moist your eyes are at any given time.

 Replacement schedule and cleaning regiment are also important.
-Some lenses are designed to be used every day for several weeks or months before being disposed of.
+Monthly contact lenses are designed to be used every day for up to 30 days before being disposed of.
 They will require daily cleaning, and delicate care when not being worn.
 Unfortunately, even the best cleaning solutions cannot remove all of the proteins and lipids that accumulate on the surface of the lens, and over time they may impede vision.
-For athletes, daily disposable lenses are ideal.
-They are thrown out after a single use, and there's no need to clean or maintain them.
+For athletes, daily disposable contact lenses are ideal.
+They are disposed of after a single use, and there's no need to clean or maintain them.
 Almost all sport contact lenses are of the soft variety, as they are very stable on the eye, and very rarely fall out.